briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 This is more content.
 ```

 Vue components used in Markdown files must be included in the `components/global` directory.
-Here's an article on my blog where I used Vue components to show interactive graphs: [https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings](https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings)
+Here's an article on my blog where I used Vue components to show interactive graphs: [https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings](https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings).

 ### Images

 Images are an important part of the articles that I write.
 Each article has an optional cover image.
 I try to include a cover image for each of the articles I write.
 I mostly use Gimp to create the cover images.

+The cover image for this article was made with Inkscape.
+I have also used Gimp and Blender to generate images for my blog.

 Including images in the body of an article is pretty simple on my personal site.
 First I need to add the image to the `static` directory, and then I can reference that image using the following syntax: